 Symptoms or signs consistent with lead poisoning: irritability, headaches, vomiting, seizures or other neurological symptoms, anemia, loss of appetite, abdominal pain/cramping or constipation.

 Ingestion of foreign body.

+Proximity to airport: children who live near airports may be exposed to lead in air and soil from aviation gas used in piston engine aircraft.

 4.6 Follow-up for Elevated Blood Lead Results